Firebrand tours to the Galaxy

 Halfway through the hyper passage, there was a knock at the flight deck entrance, and a teenaged girl asked, “May I enter?”

-“But of course it is now your ship as it is mine,” Steve invited, “It was built with you in mind.”
+“Of course, it is now your ship,” Steve invited, “It was built with you in mind.”

 “Thank you; I am still somewhat confused with twenty others murmuring in the background.
 My mother said it would fade in time," Pippin said, "I will operate as an individual crew person while I learn what I have received via imprint helmet.”